reuben-s/py-discrete-math/README.md

 ## Instruction Manual
 - Left click to add a node.
-- Double click a node and then click another node to add an edge.
+- Double left click a node and then left click another node to add an edge between the two nodes.
 - Right click to remove an edge or a node.
 - Left click an edge to assign a weight to an edge.